aimazin/Udacity_Capstone_Dog_Breed/README.md

 Capstone was build to show case my abilities as far as real world data science goes.

-##File Descriptions
+## File Descriptions

-'dogImages.zip' -contain .jpg files of dog images only
+'dogImages.zip' -contains .jpg files of dog images only

-'Ifw.zip' -contain .jpg files of human facial image only
+'Ifw.zip' -contains .jpg files of human facial image only

-'DogVGG16Data.npz'
+'DogVGG16Data.npz' -contains VGG16 dog train, validation, test to make a bottleneck for cnn models

-'DogResnet50Data.npz'
+'DogResnet50Data.npz' -contains ResNet50 dog train, validation, test to make a bottleneck for cnn models

-'dog_app.ipynb' -contain code of cnn classifications
+'dog_app.ipynb' -contains code of cnn classifications

 'report.html' -is an html of dog_app.ipynb